📌 Overview

 Aura Frames has custom code for batched finding, specifying an arbitrary column on the table and a sorting direction.

-Rails 6.1 did add support for find_in_batches() (API Documentation) to control ordering, but unfortunately the only column to order on is the primary key column.
+Rails 6.1 did add support for find_in_batches() (API Documentation to control ordering, but only the primary key column was supported for ordering in ascending or descending order.
+We needed to order on arbitrary columns.

 Aura Frames has custom code to perform keyset pagination, and generally does not use LIMIT and OFFSET style pagination built-in to Active Record.
 LIMIT and OFFSET pagination works for smaller amounts of data, but doesn’t scale well for deep pagination levels or when working with tables with billions of rows.